10 Day trips from San Diego to Mexico by a Baja expert

 The city is home to many cultural attractions like The Tijuana Cultural Center, Visit La Plaza de la Cultura y las Artes, where you can enjoy events and street performances, and Explore Mercado Hidalgo, a traditional market known for its bustling atmosphere and a wide array of goods.

-BOOK THIS FUN TIJUANA TACO TOUR FROM SAN DIEGO
+✅ BOOK FUN TIJUANA TACO TOUR FROM SAN DIEGO

 2. Rosarito